voidfemme/SacredCows/README.md

 ## Disclaimer

-Use this plugin at your own risk.
+Use this mod at your own risk.
 The author is not responsible for any damage to your server, player frustration, or the inevitable cow uprising that may result from their newfound invincibility.
 Cows, on the other hand, may send thank-you notes.